Book Character Name Ideas: 90+ Names by Genre

 Cornelius Blackwood

-A Roman first name that carries gravitas and formality, paired with a dark, atmospheric surname.
-Ideal for a colonial-era magistrate, a Civil War surgeon, or a Victorian explorer whose journals reveal more questions than answers
+A formal Roman first name paired with a dark, atmospheric surname.
+It fits a colonial-era magistrate, a Civil War surgeon, or a Victorian explorer whose journals raise more questions than answers

 - 6